opea-project/docs/community/rfcs/24-08-02-OPEA-AIAvatarChatbot.md

 ## Objective
 <!-- List what problem will this solve?
 What are the goals and non-goals of this RFC? -->
+* "Digital humans will resolutionize industry".
+Given breakthroughs in LLMs and neural graphics, there emerged a surge in demand for human-computer interaction and conversational AI applications.
+To meet this demand, we need intent-driven computing where interacting with computers is as natural as interacting with humans.
+Yet all existing OPEA applications (ChatQnA, AudioQnA, SearchQnA, etc.) are text-based and lack interactive visual elements.

+* Also worthnoting, the majority of existing OPEA applications lack multimodal features, i.e., they do not process both audio and visual inputs.
+Whereas enterprises are increasingly looking for multimodal AI solutions that can process both audio and visual inputs, to build lip-synchronized and face-animated chatbot solutions that are more engaging and human-like.

-* Introducing a new microservice, animation, that generates animated avatars from audio and image/video inputs; and a new megaservice, AvatarChatbot, that integrates the animation microservice with the existing AudioQnA service to build a human-like AI audio chatbot.
+* Due to above reasons, we're hereby introducing a new microservice, animation, that generates animated avatars from audio and image/video inputs; and a new megaservice, AvatarChatbot, that integrates the animation microservice with the existing AudioQnA service to build a human-like AI audio chatbot.
-* This microservice leverages multimodal inputs (audio and image/video) and co-process them with a visual-audio fusion model, enriching OPEA with a new multimodal processing capability.
-* Enhancing OPEA's general availability of GenAI microservices for digital human, human-computer interaction, and conversational AI applications.
-* Demonstrating the combination of multi-modal AI models and neural graphics rendering in a real-time avatar chatbot service

 <p align="left">
   <img src="assets/avatar4.png" alt="Image 1" width="100"/>
   <img src="assets/avatar1.jpg" alt="Image 2" width="100"/>